ShawnNiu/mvp/api/events/intro.md

 **Other new APIs related:**

 1. Added **eventArgs.getRange()** method for the **onChanged** event to return the range object that is associated with the address when the event occurs.
-2. Added **context.runtime.enableEvents = true | false** to turn JavaScript events on and off for the current taskpane or content add-in.
+2. Added **context.runtime.enableEvents** (true/false) to turn JavaScript events on and off for the current taskpane or content add-in.
 3. Added **application.calculationMode** to change the calculation mode of Excel.
 Options are _Automatic, AutomaticExcepTables, Manual_.